 Yes, it is.
 After I finished grad school, I was on my way to becoming a therapist.
 While competing in pageants, I was also training underneath a supervisor to get my license to be an independent practitioner and independent therapist.

-When I first competed in the Miss United States 2017 pageant, I placed in the top 10.
+When I competed in the Miss United States 2017 pageant, I placed in the top 10.
 I left the pageant that year intending to win in 2018.
 When I returned, I wanted to bring my career with me, what I do for a living.
 I brought my mental health platform, which was the first time I ever talked about it.

 There were, and still are, several crises happening in our country and all over the world, school schoolings, and suicidality amongst youth.
 I wanted to build a platform that could touch those areas and speak about what I do daily.
 I went into the 2018 pageant with more intention, direction, and purpose.